 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Barataria Preserve Visitor Center is located in Marrero, LA.
-It is the 23,000 acres of wild Louisiana wetlands with dirt trails, a boardwalk, and environmental education center.
+Here’s The Deal: Barataria Preserve Visitor Center is a well-maintained hiking park in Marrero, LA.
+The preserve covers 23,000 acres of wild Louisiana wetlands with dirt trails, boardwalks, and an environmental education center.
 The wildlife of the preserve includes alligators and over 200 species of birds.
-The visitor center has exhibits highlighting how the Mississippi River built Louisiana's wetlands.
-Kids at the preserve can enjoy the Junior Ranger program, and Ranger programs are available regularly.
-The environmental education center brings field trips and special programs for visitors.
-Reservations are required for programs at the environmental education center.
-Barataria Preserve Visitor Center is located 8.8 miles from downtown New Orleans, LA.
+The visitor center exhibits how the Mississippi River built Louisiana's wetlands.
+The trails are generally considered easy to walk.
+The environmental education center is used for field trips and special programs.
+Kids at the preserve can enjoy the Junior Ranger program, and ranger-led programs are regularly available.
+Reservations are required for specific programs at the environmental education center.

 Specialty: